Azure/Cloud-Native/website/blog/2022-09-13/index.md

    cd orders-service
    code .
     ```
-2. From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `orders-service` and initialize the project by typing: `dotnet new webapi -o Orders.Processor  --no-https` This will create and ASP.NET Web Api project scaffolded with 1 single controller.
+2. From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `orders-service` and initialize the project by typing: `dotnet new webapi -o Orders.Processor  --no-https` This will create and ASP.NET Web API project scaffolded with 1 single controller.

 3. We need to containerize this application so we can push it to Azure Container Registry as a docker image then deploy it to Azure Container Apps, to do so Open the VS Code Command Palette (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>p</kbd>) and select `Docker: Add Docker Files to Workspace...`
     - Use `.NET: ASP.NET Core` when prompted for application platform.
     - Choose `Linux` when prompted to choose the operating system.
     - You will be asked if you want to add Docker Compose files.
 Select `No`.
-    - Take a not of the provided application port as we will be using later on.
+    - Take a not of the provided **application port** as we will be using later on.
     - `Dockerfile` and `.dockerignore` files are added to the workspace.
-4. Now we will add the DTO which will be used to deserialize the consumed message from Azure Service Topic, so add a new file named `OrderModel.cs` under a new folder named `Models` and paste the code below
+4. Now we will add the DTO which will be used to deserialize the consumed message from Azure Service Bus Topic, so add a new file named `OrderModel.cs` under a new folder named `Models` and use the code below
     ```csharp
     public class OrderModel
     {